 Vision, Mission, Values

 We are engaged in training, research, and the practice of biomedical informatics and medical education across the breadth of health sciences and health care.
-Our vision is to unleash the potential for information to improve biomedicine, health and education.
-Our mission is researching biomedical and health data, information, and knowledge and their effective uses for scientific inquiry, problem solving, education and decision making to improve health.
-Our values are to actively foster a supportive collaborative culture for faculty, staff and students including specifically focusing on mentorship, camaraderie, diversity and bridging disciplines.
+Our vision is to unleash the potential for information to improve biomedicine, health and medical education.
+Our mission is to use biomedical and health data, knowledge and information to improve health and education through research, education and praxis.
+Our values are to actively foster a supportive collaborative culture of excellence for faculty, staff, and students with emphasis on mentorship, camaraderie, equity, diversity and inclusion, and bridging disciplines.

 The Department (BIME) is engaged in training, research, and the practice of biomedical informatics and medical education across the breadth of health sciences and healthcare.
-BIME consists of 32 core faculty and 57 extended faculty who work closely with 15 staff.
-Our core and extended faculty have appointments in 24 schools and departments across UW, including Nursing, Global Health, clinical departments, and Engineering.
+BIME consists of 32 core faculty and 60 extended faculty who work closely with 12 staff.
+Our core and extended faculty have appointments in 32 schools and departments across UW, including Nursing, Global Health, clinical departments, and Engineering.
 We have a very active research program with faculty and students involved in about 100 research grants.
 BIME faculty play key practice roles in research and clinical computing and in medical education and evaluation.
-We are in the middle of a 50% expansion in our core faculty.
+We are in the process of a 50% expansion in our core faculty.

 The UW Division of Medical Education and Evaluation provides training, research and service in educational areas central to health professions education including faculty and course evaluation, construction and scoring of exams, curriculum development, implementation of innovative educational methodologies such as standardized patients and web-based simulated patients, faculty development and research consultation.
 The UW Division of Biomedical and Health Informatics is a nationally renowned program in biomedical and health informatics that stresses the importance of teaching, research, and service.